stvleung/CatalystX-ASP/README.md

     Eval the given `$code`.
 Requies the Catalyst `$context` object to be passed in first.
 The `$code` can be a ref to CODE or a SCALAR, ie. a string of code to execute.
 Alternatively, `$code` can be the absolute name of a subroutine.

+- $self->cleanup()

+    Cleans up objects that are transient.
+Get ready for the next request

 # BUGS/CAVEATS